-Mostly, the degree to which you are a happy person is under your control.
-In fact, it is estimated that only about 30% of your disposition is “inherited” and unchangeable.
+Mostly, your happiness is under your control.
+In fact, only about 30% of your disposition is “inherited”, thought to be “unchangeable”.
 The rest is environmental factors and your own self-talk.
 So, if you think that part of you is just a Gloomy Gus no matter what, you may be right.
 But if you think you were just born miserable and that’s all there is to that, think again.

 A lot of your happiness has to do with the quality of the food you eat, the nature of your thoughts, the people you choose to surround you in life, and the way you spend your time and energy each day.
 But in some ways our brain, our motherboard, is wired to make us miserable.
 Comparing our lives against others, thinking that more stuff will make us happy, these are “features” that are built right into the circuity of our brains.
 Maybe the most annoying thing of all is that we don’t innately realize these things… we just think “the heart wants what it wants”.
 But it’s important to look out for these 4 things because they are important factors if you truly want to become happier.